I watched all the James Bond films this yearby jjambon | created - 13 Dec 2013 | updated - 02 Jan 2014 | Public

 PG | 127 min | Action, Adventure, Thriller

-Agent 007 is assigned to hunt for a lost British encryption device and prevent it from falling into enemy hands.
+James Bond is assigned to find a missing British vessel, equipped with a weapons encryption device and prevent it from falling into enemy hands.

 "You can see so much in me that's new"